A 'dimly-lit, meat-pie journey'

 Hear about train travel in New Zealand (1mb).

-For the inauguration of the main trunk express service in 1909, New Zealand Railways (NZR) introduced new passenger carriages, seating 30 people in first class and 44 in second.
+For the inauguration of the main trunk express service in 1909, New Zealand Railways (NZR) introduced new passenger carriages that seated 30 people in first class or 44 in second.
 These cars featured chairs (three or four abreast depending on class) instead of the old-style bench seats, lavatories in both first and second class, and gangways and gates between carriages.
 There were also sleeping cars with beds for 20 passengers.
 By the mid-1920s steam heating was widely used on mainline trains and gas lighting was being superseded by electricity.

-In the 1930s better-off travellers could enjoy the trip in luxurious 16-berth sleeping cars or first-class day cars, sheathed in steel panels and lit by electric lights.
+In the 1930s better-off travellers could enjoy the trip in luxurious 16-berth sleeping cars or first-class day cars that were sheathed in steel panels and lit by electric lights.
 Writing in the New Zealand Railways Magazine in 1935, Robin Hyde recalled:

 Lights out on the Limited – perhaps it's eleven o'clock when the last page is turned and the last yawn yawned.
 The game then, unless you are travelling by sleeper, is to curl up in such a way that your sleeping-partner can't object, and lapse into the arms of Morpheus.